Paonia, Colorado: Media

-Brewing

-Paonia is home to two breweries.
-Paonia United Brewing Company (The "Pub"), a microbrewery founded in 2017, features a wide selection of ales and other popular varieties.
-In 2018 Chrysalis Brewery opened.
-It specializes in Belgian style and other barrel-aged beers which often also feature local fruits and other ingredients in season.

 Climate

 Paonia has a humid continental climate (Dfb) with hot summers and moderately cold winters.
 On average, Paonia has 246 sunny days per year.
 Paonia averages 14 inches of rain and 53 inches of snow per year.
 The average July high is 89 °F and the average January low is 14 °F.

 Festivities

 Paonia Cherry Days Festival

 Paonia celebrates its "Cherry Days" festival annually on the week of July 4.
 It features parades, family and class reunions, games, arts and crafts, and musical performances.
 Paonia Cherry Days is one of the longest running outdoor festivals in Colorado.
 Started by the Paonia Lions Club in 1946, the festival continues to be run by community volunteers.

 Mountain Harvest Festival

 The Mountain Harvest Festival is a three-day event in downtown Paonia held during the last weekend of September.
 There are over 20 musical acts, poetry, an art show, a chili cook off, a street dance, crafts, wine tasting, as well as classes on canning, raising livestock, and sustainable living.